linode/docs/docs/guides/security/basics/how-to-configure-automated-security-updates-ubuntu/index.md

 ## Enabling Automatic Upgrades

-The last step is to enable automatic updates is to create the auto-upgrades file: `/etc/apt/apt.conf.d/20auto-upgrades` using text editor of your choice.
+To enable automatic updates create a new auto-upgrades file: `/etc/apt/apt.conf.d/20auto-upgrades` using text editor of your choice.

 This file allows you to define how often the auto updates take place.